 Let's talk about resale value, because most jewelers dodge this conversation entirely.
 The truth?
 Neither moissanite nor lab diamond holds a good resale value compared to natural diamonds.
 Lab diamonds retain slightly more, but don't expect to recoup your investment with either stone.

-But here's the reframe: if you're buying an engagement ring to wear and keep forever, resale value may not be a relevant factor.
-For example, are you planning to sell your wedding ring in five years?
+If you're buying an engagement ring to wear and keep forever, resale value may not be a relevant factor.
+Are you planning to sell your wedding ring in five years?
 Probably not.
-You're buying it to wear, to cherish, to pass down someday.

 Color, Clarity, and Certification